"The most important thing in communication is hearing what isn't said."

 ~~Peter F. Drucker

-Communication is more than words.
-In fact, 93% of communication is non-verbal and only 7% the words you speak.
+Actions speak louder than words.
+In fact, communication is more than words.
+Did you know that 93% of communication is non-verbal and only 7% is the words you speak?
 Here are some tips to bolster your non-verbal message.

 "So what does posture have to do with someone listening to what I have to say?” you might be asking yourself.
 But think about it.
 When someone is slouched over, how likely are you to pay attention?
 After all, if they thought their words were important, wouldn’t they present themselves in that manner?